 Follow The Sun Support – One Year In

-Catalyst started up in 1997, and from humble beginnings as an outsourced services company we have grown to over 250 staff globally, with seven offices across Australia, New Zealand and the United Kingdom.
-Delivering open source software solutions to large and small clients is what we do.
+Catalyst IT started up in 1997, and from humble beginnings as an outsourced services company we have grown to over 250 staff globally, with a number oflocations across Australia, New Zealand, Canada and the United Kingdom.
+Delivering open source software solutions and services to large and small clients is what we do.
 It’s what we love.

 Our approach is for each office to service their own region, connecting our local team members with local projects and engagements.
 This is one of our strengths and points of difference.
 We aim to build long term ongoing relationships with local clients, where it’s more than just a transactional project relationship.